BrilliantNotion/antminer_zabbix/README.md

 ## Metric Descriptions
 - averageSpeed (float): The calculated average hashrate of the Antminer in GH/s.
 Note: Due to a bug in some Antminer firmwares, this value is sometimes incorrectly reported as a positive value when hashing has completely stopped.
 It is recommended that averageSpeed5s be used instead.
 - averageSpeed5s (float): The calculated average hashrate of the Antminer in GH/s during the last 5 seconds.
+- chainsActive (integer): The number of chains that are currently active.
+(Shown as "o" when operating.)
 - chainFailures (integer): The number of chain failures reported in the ASIC status.
 (Shown as "x" during failure.)
 - chipTemp (integer): The highest reported chip temperature in celsius.
 - errorRate (float): The calculated error percentage provided by the Antminer.
 Note: Some Antminer firmwares sometimes report this value as > 100% when there are a high amount of errors.
 - fanFront (integer): The RPM of the front fan.
 - fanRear (integer): The RPM of the rear fan.
+- frequency (integer): The operational chip frequency.
 - pcbTemp (integer): The highest reported PCB board temperature in celsius.
 - speed (float): An alias for averageSpeed5s.
+- type (string): The type of miner. eg: S9
+- typeFull (string): The full type of miner. eg: Antminer S9